10 Letter of Interest Examples + How to Write One in 2026

 Dear Mr. Rivera,

 I am writing to express my interest in a teaching position at Roosevelt Elementary School.
 I was drawn by your Global Cultures project, where students explore different countries and traditions.
-As an educator with over 10 years of experience, I share the same unique student-centered approach that enables young children to thrive and discover themselves.
+As an educator with over 10 years of experience, I share the same student-centered approach that emphasizes individualized learning and self-discovery that enables young children to thrive and discover themselves.

 Following the completion of my master’s degree in Education, I joined the team at Sunnydale Elementary as a teaching assistant before being promoted to a full-time teaching position.
-I have been instrumental in developing an inclusive curriculum that supports diverse learning styles, enabling students with disabilities to excel and grow.
-My approach to education is to foster a creative, supportive learning environment that helps each child feel comfortable at all times.
+I have been instrumental in developing a curriculum that incorporates visual, auditory, and kinesthetic activities to support students with different learning needs, including those with IEPs, enabling students with disabilities to excel and grow.
+My approach to education is to foster a learning environment where students regularly collaborate in group projects, share their work, and receive constructive feedback that helps each child feel comfortable at all times.

 Roosevelt Elementary School’s mission aligns with my core values as a teacher and I would appreciate the opportunity to discuss how I could contribute in a teaching role.
 Thank you for your consideration.